algolia/react-instantsearch/packages/react-instantsearch-hooks-web/README.md

 ## Getting started

-Using React InstantSearch is as simple as adding these components to your app:
+Using React InstantSearch Hooks Web is as simple as adding these components to your app:

 ```javascript
 import React from 'react';